jennyzhou516/SeleniumPageObject/README.md

 # SeleniumPageObject
-Selenium framework with TestNG
+Selenium framework with TestNG<br>
-The project is a simple framework build for selenium and testNG.
+The project is a simple framework build for selenium and testNG.<br>
 The project ueses:
 - Page object model
 - Extent report